Edinburgh & the Lothians

 The harbour area at Leith has great pubs and restaurants, and it is here that the Royal Yacht Britannia is moored.
 Within the city centre there are museums, art galleries, theatres, shops and a huge range of restaurants, pubs and clubs to suit all tastes.

 The 'Lothians' refers to the three local authority areas lying around the city.
 West Lothian, which stretches up to the Firth of Forth and the Forth Road Bridge, has several stately homes worth visiting, including Hopetoun House and Linlithgow Palace.
-Rosslyn Chapel, made famous by the Da Vinci Code is situated in Midlothian and East Lothian has some famous 'links' golf courses, fine sandy beaches, old castles and wildlife centres.
+Rosslyn Chapel, made famous by the Da Vinci Code is situated in Midlothian and East Lothian has some famous 'links' golf courses, fine sandy beaches, old castles and wildlife centres as well as the picturesque town of Dunbar.